Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/2-Blockspace_Slides.md

 ---
 title: "Blockspace: The Product of Polkadot"
-description: Deep Dive into Blockspace and Blockspace Allocation
+description: Deep Dive into Coretime and Blockspace Allocation
 duration: 30-40 minutes
 ---